 This method helps to determine the formulas and formation constants of complex ions in solution.
-The method is based on plotting measured absorbances, corrected for absorbances of reactants assuming no complexation Vs. the mole fraction of either the ligand or metal.
-The method requires the preparation of a series of solutions in which the molar concentrations of metal and ligand are varied, but their total molar concentration, $C_M + C_L$ remains constant.
-The absorbance Vs mole fraction plot gives a characteristic triangular plot.
-The mole fraction of the maximum of this plot, the apex of the triangle, indicates the composition of the complex.
+The method is based on plotting measured absorbances, corrected for absorbance of reactants assuming no complexation versus the mole fraction method requires either the ligand or metal.
+The of the preparation of series of solutions in which the а molar concentrations of metal and ligand are varied, but their total molar concentration, $C{M} + C{L}$ remains constant.
+The absorbance versus mole fraction plot gives a characteristic traingular plot.
+The mole fraction of maximum of this plot, the apex of the triangle, incates the composition of the complex.

-Determination of Pk Values:
+Determination of pK values :

-The P^k value of an acid base indicator can be determined spectrophotometrically.
+The pK values of an acid base indicator can be determined spectrophotometrically.
 A series of solution of known pH containing a constant total concentration of indicator is prepared.
-These solutions should be of known and constant ionic strength.
-The absorbance is measured at the wavelength of the absorption maximum and a plot of absorbance Vs. pH is obtained.
-The inflection point of this point, (A max - Amin)/2, corresponds to the $P^k \pm 2$ range of the indicator.
+These solutions should be known and constant ionic strength.
+The absorbance is measured at the wavelength of the absorption maximum and a plot of absorbance versus pH is obtained.
+The inflection point of this point, $(A \max - A \min)/2$, corresponds to the pK±2 range of the indicator.
 The wavelength at which all solutions have an identical absorbance is designated on the "isobestic point".
 At this point, the absorbance for both molecular forms of the indicator is the same and only dependent on the concentration of the indicator.

-Analysis of Metals:
+Analysis of Metals :

 The spectrophotometric method for the determination of metals is one of the most extensively employed analytical technique because it is sensitive, specific, rapid, and the instrumentation required is expensive.
-Organic reagents which form colored metal chelates are frequently used for metal analysis.
-Often the sensitivity of these spectrophotometric methods can be increased by extracting the metal chelate into a relatively small volume of an organic phase.
+Organic reagents which coloured metal chelates are frequentely used for form metal the sensitivity these spectrophotometric analysis.
+Often of methods can be increased by extracting the metal chelate into a relatively small volume of an organic phase.
 Sensitivities, selectivities, and sample size for spectrophotometric methods vary according to the individual procedure and cannot be generally characterised.

-Analyais of Non-Metals:
+Analysis of Non-Metals :

-Spectrophotometry in the determination of non-metals involves a variety of chemical reactions.
-Non-metallic elements such as phosphorus and silicon form yellow heteropoly complexes which can be measured photometrically, or these complexes can be reduced to produce heteropoly blues which have unusally high absorptivity values.
+Spectrophotometry in the determination of non-metals involves of chemical reactions.
+Non-metallic elements such as phosphorus and silicon form yellow heteropoly complexes which can be measured photometrically or these complexes can be reduced to produce heteropoly blues which have unusally high absorptivity valves.

-Analysis of Organic Compounds:
+Analysis of Organic Compounds :

-Ultraviolet spectrophotometry has been applied extensively to the determination and identification of organic substances such as aromatic hydrocarbons, vitamins, steroids, heterocyclics, and conjugated aliphatics.
+Ultraviolet spectrophotometry has been applied extensively the determination and identification of to organic substances such as aromatic hydrocarbonds, vitamins, steroids, heterocyclics, and conjugated aliphatics.
 U.V. absorption spectra are used often for the identification of degradation products and to test for purity in biochemical and pharmaceutical research.
 In qualitative analysis, the correlation of U.V. absorption bands with specific structures is made chiefly by analogy.

 Ultraviolet absorption is used extensively in the determination of molecular structures.
-Some of the more common applications include:
+Some of the more common applications includes :

-- 1) determination of a particular group;

-- 2) determination of the position in the molecule of a particular group,

-- 3) Studies of steric effects.

-- 4) determination of cis-trans isomers

-- 5) choice of correct structure among several possibilities and

-6) quantitative determination of tautomarization equilibria
+- 1) Determination of particular group, - Determination of the position in the molecule of a particular group, - 3) Studies of steric effects, - 4) Determination of cis-trans isomers, - 5) Choice of correct structure among several possibilities, - 6) Quantitative determination of tautomarization equillibria.